📑 Table of Contents

 Yongridangil Hongdae Birthday Café Photocard Trading K-Pop Fan Culture

 This is where the local fan culture actually lives.
-Not the agency buildings or the official stores — the spaces that fans built themselves, for each other.
+The spaces that fans built themselves, for each other.

 📍 Yongridangil — HYBE Fans' Home Base

-The alleyways behind HYBE headquarters have become the gathering point for fans of BTS, SEVENTEEN, TXT, and other HYBE artists.
+The alleyways behind HYBE headquarters have become the gathering point for fans.
+You'll find themed fan cafés, photocard trading shops, and rotating merch shops here.

 📍 Birthday Cafés